evanap003300/Set-ADT/README.md

 ---

 ## Overview
-The `SET` class supports fundamental set theory operations through an intuitive API, designed for learning and practicing data structure concepts using Java.
+The `SET` class supports fundamental set operations.

 This project focuses on:
 - Understanding object-oriented design.